 MLMs tend to create a snake oil salesman type effect where overenthusiastic sales reps give false claims about health benefits or behave in unprofessional ways when someone ultimately doesn’t buy the product.

 The Challenge of Supplements

-I suppose this element also work to your advantage, meaning that you can promote something as simple as Vitamin C as a “natural immune system booster” and sell it for 5x the normal cost of drugstore brand product.
+I suppose this element also works to your advantage, meaning that you can promote something as simple as Vitamin C as a “natural immune system booster” and sell it for 5x the normal cost of drugstore brand products.

 There is also controversy about how much good supplements actually do.

 For example, many people end up taking supplements daily, with little to no idea about whether they actually need the nutrients that they’re supplementing at all.
 Some research has even suggested that people may smoke or engage in other unhealthy behaviors more often because they feel that they are helping their health with a supplement.